-The subspecies R. r. asiatica only occurs in the northeastern mountains of the Black Sea, eastern parts of Anatolia (Turkey) and the southwestern regions of Georgia in three mostly isolated populations.
-The Kaçkar Mountain and the transboundary populations between Turkey and Georgia have not been connected since 2000 due to the large dam water reservoirs in the province of Artvin.
-The eastern Anatolian and Kaçkar Mountain populations have become almost isolated after increasing highway constructions and decreasing population sizes, and there is no evidence that they are connected any longer.
+The Kaçkar Mountains and the transboundary populations between Turkey and Georgia have not been connected since 2000 due to the building of a large dam in the province of Artvin.
+There is also increasing highway constructions and decreasing population sizes.
+Therefore the Kaçkar Mountain and the eastern Anatolian populations have become isolated.
+There is no evidence that they are connected any longer.

-Previous distribution maps by Turan (1984) and Lovari and Scala (1984) showed a wide coverage in eastern and northeastern Anatolia including Mount Ağrı, Cilo and Kaçkar, but recent studies have indicated that Anatolian Chamois have been disappearing from former habitats (Ambarlı 2014).
+Previous distribution maps by Turan (1984) and Lovari and Scala (1984) show a wide coverage in eastern and northeastern Anatolia including Mount Ağrı and Cilo, but recent studies have indicated that Anatolian Chamois have been disappearing from former habitats (Ambarlı 2014).

 Note: There is no subspecies-specific information about the R. r. asiatica population in Georgia.
 Georgian scientists do not distinguish between asiatica and caucasica.